JPSC-PDRC-KEIO/jpscdocs_en/married/about_your_life.rst

 5. Decreased a lot

-How many times in the past one month did you worry about your household’s finances?
+How many times in the past month did you worry about your household’s finances?
 ================================================================================================

 1. Many times